Transformers and Substrate-Friendly Computation

 Predictions and What Would Falsify

-The picture is falsified if (a) transformer width-to-depth ratios vary continuously across scaling-law experiments without substrate-preferred clustering, (b) sparse-autoencoder feature populations show no substrate-eigenmode-basis-set organisation, (c) residual-stream-strengthening architectural moves provide no consistent capability advantage over same-parameter-count baselines, (d) bilateral-coupling architectural moves produce no scaling-law gains beyond parameter-scaling alone, or (e) attention-score distributions vary continuously without substrate-preferred discrimination-sharpness clustering.
-It is supported, even partially, if any of the five ordering predictions hold against existing or near-future architectural-evaluation datasets.
+The picture is falsified if (a) transformer width-to-depth ratios vary continuously across scaling-law experiments without substrate-preferred clustering, (b) sparse-autoencoder feature populations show no substrate-eigenmode-basis-set organisation, (c) residual-stream-strengthening architectural moves provide no consistent capability advantage over same-parameter-count baselines, (d) bilateral-coupling architectural moves produce no scaling-law gains beyond parameter-scaling alone, (e) attention-score distributions vary continuously without substrate-preferred discrimination-sharpness clustering, or (f) sparse-autoencoder feature directions are no more angularly spread than random and show no storage-versus-routing geometric split.
+It is supported, even partially, if any of the six ordering predictions hold against existing or near-future architectural-evaluation datasets.